The 2019 Garmin Forerunner 245 Music ($349.99) comes from a respectable lineage.

 Garmin has gotten all day activity tracking down to a science over the last few years.
 What was previously Fitbit’s domain is now easily Garmin’s.
 I say so because the stats display on the watch has now changed to reflect daily and weekly records at a glance.

 However sleep tracking is still not reflected on watch, being accessible on Garmin Connect mobile app after syncing only.
-In this aspect, both Suunto and Polar are still slightly ahead of Garmin.

 The improved optical HR sensor now comes equipped with new SPO2 sensor which measure oxygen saturation level percentage in the body via Pulse Oximetry or Pulse Ox.
 According to Garmin, this value should in general be 95% or higher in most settings but can be influenced by altitude, activity, and an individual’s health.